 You can enrol now for examinations for Summer 2024.

-Our Maths GCSE is a tiered exam.
+IGCSE Maths is a tiered exam.
 This means you get to choose what level you want to study for your exams.

 - Grades 1 to 5

 - Grade 5 is the highest award you can achieve